relevance/org-html-slideshow/README.md

 ## Development

-To develop and build org-html-slides, you will need the following programs already installed:
+To develop and build org-html-slideshow, you will need the following programs already installed:

 * [Git][git]